Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 Form 7004 Explained

 Anytime you need an extension to file certain business income tax, information, and other similar returns such as forms 1120, 1065, 8924, 1041, 990-C, etc., you fill in Form 7004 and send it to the IRS.
-This gives you an automatic 6-month extension to file the returns.
-No questions asked.
+This gives you an automatic extension of time to file if Form 7004 is completed properly, filed by the due date, and any tax due is paid.

 However, this form is only for requesting an extension to file certain business income tax returns, not for paying taxes.
-You still need to pay your business income tax before the deadline.
+You still need to pay any tax due by the original due date.

 Mark Your Calendars: Due Date to File Form 7004

-IRS form 7004 filing instructions require the form to be filed on or before the original due date of the tax return for which you are filing the extension.
+IRS Form 7004 instructions require the form to be filed on or before the original due date of the return for which you are requesting an extension.

 For more specific dates and fiscal-year rules, check [Form 7004 deadline rules by entity]